steatopygous/svelte-presentation/notes.md

 and that event would be passed to its parent.

-If a parent component doesn't have an **on** for a given event, it is simply discarded.
+If a parent component doesn't have an **on** property for a given event, tht event is simply discarded.

 We will discuss how Svelte approaches non-local state shortly.